-You probably have contact information for the people you work with-customers, vendors, employees-in places like Gmail or LinkedIn.
+You probably have contact information for the people you work with-customers, vendors, employees-in places like Contacts, Gmail, or LinkedIn.
 You can import those contacts into QuickBooks.

-Note: If you use Contacts or Address Book, you can sync your contacts with QuickBooks so that updates are available in QuickBooks, Contacts/Address Book, and other devices you sync with Address Book.
-For more on Contact Sync, go to page 80.
+Tip: If you use Contacts (formerly, Address Book), you can sync your contacts with QuickBooks so that updates are available in QuickBooks, Contacts, and other devices you sync with Contacts.
+For more on Contact Sync, go to page 82.